Starčevo culture

 The Starčevo culture is an archaeological culture of Southeastern Europe, dating to the Neolithic period between c.
 6200 and 4500 BCE.
 It originates in the spread of the Neolithic package of peoples and technological innovations including farming and ceramics from Asia Minor to the area of Sesklo.
 The Starčevo culture marks its spread to the inland Balkan peninsula as the Cardial ware culture did along the Adriatic coastline.
-It forms part of the wider Starčevo–Körös–Criş culture which gave rise to the central European Linear Pottery culture c.
+It forms part of the wider Starčevo–Criş culture which gave rise to the central European Linear Pottery culture c.
 700 years after the initial spread of Neolithic farmers towards the northern Balkans.

 The Starčevo site, the type site, is located on the north bank of the Danube near the village of Starčevo in Serbia (Vojvodina province), opposite Belgrade.